Director

 Dave Jordan

-The Humanistic approach holds an optimistic view of human beings and places great emphasis on the capacity for healing and growth as being primarily within the client themselves.
-Humanistic therapy helps clients to discover what is important to them and what is not and through this deeper sense of meaning helps them make better and more informed choices.
-It looks to assist clients in living authentically in accordance with their values, aspirations and limitations and in assuming an active role in their growth.
-It helps clients to navigate, explore and make sense of what it means to be human.
+Humanistic therapy helps to discover what is truly important to you and what is not, and thereby helps you make better and more informed choices.
+It looks to assist you in living authentically in accordance with your values, aspirations and limitations and in assuming an active role in your own growth.
+The process allows the potential for healing from the past and looking to the choices in the present which can allow for life to be different in the future.
+It also helps you to navigate, explore and make sense of what it means to be human.

 Alice Reid